Skip to content

 Versioning

 We version at the URL prefix (/v1).
 Breaking changes ship under a new prefix with at least 90 days of overlap before the prior version is retired.
-Non-breaking additions ship under the current prefix and are announced in the CHANGELOG.
+Non-breaking additions ship under the current prefix and are announced in the API documentation.

 Where to go next